telerik/kendo-ui-core/docs/browsers-support.md

 For best performance:

-* 'Disable script debugging' in the browser's config options must be checked;
+* 'Disable script debugging' in the browser's configuration options must be checked;
 * Caching on Internet Explorer must be activated.